 Virtual Reality for Physical Therapy: Use Cases, Software Architecture, and Costs

-The VR market in healthcare was estimated $336.9 million in 2020 and is projected to grow to $2.2 billion by 2027, exhibiting a CAGR of 30.7%.
+The VR market in healthcare was estimated at $628 million in 2022 and is projected to grow to $6.2 billion by 2029, exhibiting a CAGR of 38.7%.
 The Goldman Sachs Group lists physical therapy as the 2nd major use case for VR in healthcare due to its effectiveness in providing advanced patient care at reduced costs.

 VR therapy for alleviating pain and improving agility of post-surgery patients or those with broken bones and sprained ligaments.